-If you do not want to complete the application online, please click here for the SWEP Membership Application Form – 2017.
+If you do not want to complete the application online, please click here to access the 2019 Membership Form.

 Are you thinking of starting a new SWEP regional chapter?
 Those of us who started the Philadelphia Chapter of SWEP in 1995 have found the experience extremely rewarding.
 Through SWEP, we have made many good friends, and we believe that SWEP has been instrumental in our professional development.
 Based upon our experiences, and the experiences of National SWEP and other active regional chapters, we suggest that potential regional chapter founders undertake the following steps:

 Host an organizational meeting at your offices: We suggest holding a brown bag luncheon meeting and inviting 15 to 30 friends, colleagues and business associates who you think may be interested in joining SWEP.
 You should prepare an agenda for the meeting.
 Agenda items might include an introduction to SWEP, the SWEP mission statement, and a discussion of the goals of your regional chapter.
 At the close of the discussion, you should seek volunteers who are interested in forming an interim Steering Committee to organize the chapter;

 Convene a meeting of the interim Steering Committee: We suggest that you meet with the core group of volunteers to make some initial organizational decisions, such as what types of programs or events you wish to sponsor, what other committees you should form (for example, in Philadelphia, we have a programs committee, a public relations and newsletter committee, a membership committee, a special events committee and a mentoring/public service committee) and what sort of organizational structure your chapter should have;